mkaz/hastie/example/pages/templates/index.md

 title: Templates Index
 ---

-This is just to show how a index file works.
+This is shows how an index file works.